xSTeHi/USB-Rubber-Ducky-Password-Stealer/README.md

 #
 3)Now remove the USB and put it again into the victim's computer to start the Script (Wait until the script is finished)
 #
-4)(OPTIONAL) Correct the DELAYS, or the USB location for the .exe (Default is D:\ but if you've other Disks/USBs, he can change) if you want, from the Open Source File
+4)(OPTIONAL) Correct the DELAYS or other things if you want, from the Open Source File
 #
 # V2 UPDATE
 -Now the USB can take every letter (ex: D:\, F:G\ or G:\)